serenity-is/docs/tutorials/movies/generating_code_for_movie_table.md

 > You may also install this extension (https://marketplace.visualstudio.com/items?itemName=MadsKristensen.OpenCommandLine) to easily open a command line next time.
 I can't understand why there is still not such an option in Visual Studio itself.

+Make sure you are at `MovieTutorial.Web` directory.

 Type `dotnet sergen g` to open Sergen code generation UI (console).

 ![Dotnet Sergen G](img/dotnetsergeng.png)

+> If you receive an error, type `dotnet restore` before running sergen.

 Sergen will list connections in appsettings.json file.